Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 - The 3 Important Ingredients of Google’s Search Quality Rating Guidelines

 Choose the right SEO tools

 The truth is you can do SEO manually without any tools.
 But, you will be spending your valuable time on tasks that can be easily automated with tools.

 As an SEO expert, you want to focus on tasks that can get better results for your clients.
 I have to agree that some of the best SEO tools are expensive but in the long run, the results and the return you get for your clients will be far better than the monthly fee you spent on the tools.

 These are some of the top SEO tools you can use:

-- Google Search Console [Free]: Google Search Console is one of the most underrated SEO tool that can provide valuable information about your website.
+- Google Search Console [Free]: Google Search Console is one of the most underrated SEO tools that can provide valuable information about your website.
 It also helps in finding technical SEO errors like index and crawling issues.

 - Google Analytics [Free]: There are hundreds of analytical tools out there.
-But, Google Analytics is an official tool by Google that allows you to track your website traffic and understand the visitors’ behaviour.
+But, Google Analytics is an official tool by Google that allows you to track your website traffic and understand the visitors’ behavior.
 There are a lot of metrics that you can analyze to improve the site’s performance.

 Analyze and understand the SERPs

 This is where your knowledge and skills shine.